carbon-language/carbon-lang/docs/design/generics/details.md

 The concern here is supporting this at compile time with more benefit than complexity.
-For example, we probably don't want to support integer-range based types at runtime, and there are also concerns about reasoning about comparisons between multiple generic integer parameters.
+For example, we probably don't want to support integer-range based types at runtime, and there are also concerns about reasoning about comparisons between multiple symbolic integer parameters.
 For example, if `J < K` and `K <= L`, can we call a function that requires `J < L`?
 There is also a secondary syntactic concern about how to write this kind of constraint on a parameter, as opposed to an associated facet, as in `N:! u32 where ___ >= 2`.